Vulcanoscaptor: Discovery and naming

 In 1985, the first bone was found in the Camp dels Ninots fossil site in the town of Caldes de Malavella, in the Province of Girona, Spain.
 The specimen was referred to the extinct bovine Leptobos.
 Starting in 2003, the Institut Català de Paleoecologia Humana i Evolució Socia began systematic excavations and research in the locality, yielding skeletons of various mammals, amphibians, fish, invertebrates, and plants.
-Among the specimens collected since then was the partial skull and skeleton of a small mole, comprising comprising a skull and mandible with associated forelimb and hindlimb bones, poorly preserved ribs, vertebrae, and pectoral girdle elements.
+Among the specimens collected since then was the partial skull and skeleton of a small mole, comprising a skull and mandible with associated forelimb and hindlimb bones, poorly preserved ribs, vertebrae, and pectoral girdle elements.
 Preliminary observations identified the specimen, catalogued as CN10-O17-NIV11-12, as belonging to Talpa minor based on the size and discovery location.

 In 2025, Linares-Martín and colleagues described Vulcanoscaptor ninoti as a new genus and species of talpid moles, establishing these fossil remains as the holotype specimen.
 The generic name, Vulcanoscaptor, combines a reference to Vulcan, the Roman god of fire, alluding to the volocanic nature of the type locality, with the ancient Greek word scaptein, meaning "to dig".
 The specific name, ninoti, is derived from the Catalan word ninot ("doll"), which refers to the shape of the opaline nodules found in the type locality.

 Vulcanoscaptor is the fifth talpid mole named from the Pliocene of Spain, following Archaeodesmana, Desmana, Galemys, and Desmanella.